briann-vu/Connect-Four/README.md

 What I learned:
-	▪	Binding mouse clicks in order to allow for interaction between the user and the game ▪	How to draw with pygame
+	▪	Binding mouse clicks in order to allow for interaction between the user and the game ▪	How to draw with  and use pygame